Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Learn each other’s love languages

-The idea of “love languages” can sound like empty pop psychology, but there’s some actual research backing it up.
+The idea of “love languages” can sound like lightweight pop psychology, but there’s some actual research supporting it’s relevance.
 Different people seem to prefer different ways of expressing affection.
 They may also find it easier to feel loved when a partner employs the love language they understand best.

 A professional counselor can often help you identify your partner’s love language and get better at speaking it.
 This can be hugely helpful in maintaining your emotional bond through the stresses of engagement and marriage.